JetBrains/kotlin-playground/README.md

     */
    </code>
    ```
-- `data-highlight-only`: Read-only mode, with only highlighting.
+- `data-highlight-only`: Read-only mode, with only highlighting. `data-highlight-only="nocursor"` - no focus on editor.

   ```html
   <code data-highlight-only>